grascya/Sleep-Health_-Lifestyle-Dataset/README.md

 This synthetic dataset contains sleep and cardiovascular metrics and lifestyle factors of close to 400 fictive persons.

-The workspace is set up with one CSV file, `data.csv`, with the following columns :
+The workspace is set up with one CSV file, `data.csv`, with the following columns:

 - `Person ID`
 - `Gender`